CurateSuite

 74. 27 percent of current work hours will be automated by 2030 (midpoint estimate).
 McKinsey identifies accounting as facing the greatest disruption among white-collar professions.
 (McKinsey Global Institute, November 2025)

-75. Only 15 percent of organisations currently use agentic AI, but 53 percent are planning or actively considering it.
+75. Only 15 percent of organizations currently use agentic AI, but 53 percent are planning or actively considering it.
 (Thomson Reuters 2026)

 How we compiled this list